MQTT Protocol Reference

 | Auth Token | password | Authenticates the connection |

-Device ID (e.g. VW-ABC123) | clientId and username | Identifies which MQTT topics belong to this device |
+| Device ID | clientId and username | Identifies the device and names its topics |

 Topic schema